 Some see it as the “easy way out.”
 Minimal entrance requirements, open enrollment, and a wide variety of basic and remedial courses give some people the impression that the community college experience is not academically rigorous.
 Although there might have been some truth to this stigma a few decades ago, community colleges of today are on the leading edge of education, particularly for new and emerging career areas experiencing explosive growth.
 Yet, many myths about community colleges still exist.

-Myth #1: Students Rejected from Four Year Colleges
+Myth #1: Students Rejected from Four-Year Colleges

 Myth #2: All Community College Students are Older

-The average age of a community college student is 29, and when compared to the average age of a university student, which is currently 21, it’s clear that many community college students are indeed older.
+The average age of a community college student is 29, and compared to the average age of a university student, which is currently 21, it’s clear that many community college students are indeed older.
 However, community college students are getting younger and younger with every passing year.
-According to The Atlantic, in 1995 the percentage of community college students between the ages of 18 and 24 stood at 47 percent.
+According to The Atlantic, in 1995, the percentage of community college students between the ages of 18 and 24 stood at 47 percent.
 As of 2009, that number was 54 percent.
 That number is assuredly higher today.
-The number of under-18 students at community colleges is also greatly increasing, as dual enrollment courses become increasingly popular for high school students.
+The number of under-18 students at community colleges has also greatly increased as dual enrollment courses become increasingly popular for high school students.
 In 1993, just 1.7 percent of community college students were under 18, but by 2009, that number grew to seven percent.

 Myth #3: Community College Professors are Second Rate